We Will Always Love You: Concept and artwork

 The album's concept is rooted in "death, the afterlife, the stars, celestial beings and everything that's out there" in the context of their tendency to sample music from artists who have died.
 Chater explains:

 The cover art features an image of Ann Druyan, creative director of the Voyager Golden Record project.
 The image, modified from the photo taken by Bettina Cirone around 1980, was run through a spectrograph, turned into sound, then processed back into an image.
 The group wanted to work with her after hearing that the sound of her heartbeat captured for the Golden Record was recorded the day after Carl Sagan proposed to her.
-They booked studio time to record her voice for the album, but she canceled the recording.
-She still gave them permission to use her image on the cover.
+They booked studio time to record her voice for the album, but she canceled it.
+She still permitted them to use her image on the cover.

-The album was almost titled "Pink Champagne" with cover art of a pink galaxy, but they thought it sounded too much like Drake.
+The album was almost titled Pink Champagne with cover art of a pink galaxy, but they thought it sounded too much like Drake.

 Release and promotion

 On 11 February 2020, the Avalanches posted a photo of a promotional billboard in Melbourne advertising a website.
-On the website, a video played containing several faint voices, followed by a Morse code message stating 'WWALY'.
-On 14 February, the website was updated with a second video containing another morse code message, this time spelling "20 FEB".
-Two days later on 16 February, the Avalanches posted a photo of a second billboard in London.
+On the website, a video containing several faint voices was played, followed by a Morse code message stating 'WWALY'.
+On 14 February, the website was updated with a second video containing another morse code message, this time spelling "20 FEB."
+Two days later, on 16 February, the Avalanches posted a photo of a second billboard in London.

 The first two singles released were "We Will Always Love You" on 20 February and "Running Red Lights" on 18 March 2020.
-The group originally only planned to release those two singles, and then the album in May, but because the COVID-19 pandemic delayed CD and vinyl pressings, management delayed the release.
-The vinyl plants in the United States shut down, leaving the group to use a plant in eastern Europe which could not deliver the record until December.
+The group originally only planned to release those two singles and then the album in May, but because the COVID-19 pandemic delayed CD and vinyl pressings, management delayed the release.
+The vinyl plants in the United States shut down, leaving the group to use a plant in Eastern Europe, which could not deliver the record until December.
 The album was not officially announced until 9 September 2020.
 On 22 July, the group released the double A-sided single "Wherever You Go" /"Reflecting Light".
 Accompanying these singles were music video visualizers directed by Jonathan Zawada.
-Another double-A sided single "Music Makes Me High" / "Take Care in Your Dreaming", was released on 14 September.
+Another double-A sided single, "Music Makes Me High" / "Take Care in Your Dreaming", was released on 14 September.
 The fifth single was "Interstellar Love" released on 30 October.
 A live performance of the song was recorded for The Sound and aired on 15 November 2020.
 On 11 December 2020, the band released "The Divine Chord" with Johnny Marr and MGMT, alongside its music video.